 Sparring is a unique method of training that given enough time to practice, Krav Maga practitioners eventually push their skills higher and higher as time goes by.
 Because sparring is designed to simulate real fighting the fighters not only learn, but get creative in their fighting styles which are also encouraged.

-Sparring is essential in almost every sports and martial arts techniques and without it, the athlete or martial artist will never learn important insights of a fight.
+Sparring is essential in almost every sports and martial arts techniques and without it, the athlete or martial artist will never learn important insights of a fight and can never be effective.

 Here are 5 things to keep in mind when sparring: